Thomas Foket

-Thomas Foket (born 25 September 1994) is a Belgian professional footballer who plays as a right-back for Ligue 1 club Stade de Reims and the Belgium national team.
+Thomas Foket (born 25 September 1994) is a Belgian professional footballer who plays as a right-back for Anderlecht and the Belgium national team.

 Club career

 Dilbeek Sport

 At age 16, Foket was in the first team of Fourth Division side Dilbeek Sport.
 At the end of the 2011–12 season, he was solicited by different Belgian Pro League teams, of which were AA Gent, Club Brugge and R.S.C.
 Anderlecht.
 He chose to play in Gent, as it was the best way to combine finishing his studies and football training.

 Gent

 In March 2012, Foket signed a two-year contract with Gent.
 He made his debut for Gent in the second qualifying round of the Europa League, against FC Differdange 03, replacing Mohamed Messoudi in the 79th minute.

 In July 2012, Gent extended the contract of Foket until 2016.
 In October 2014, Foket extended his contract until 2018.

 Upon his return from loan at Oostende, Foket was transformed to a right midfielder.